cloud-barista/cb-log/README.md

   - cf) if meet errors
     - error msg: "go run sample.go 2020/10/13 22:42:13 error: open /src/github.com/cloud-barista/cb-log/conf/log_conf.yaml: no such file or directory exit status 1"
     - sol:
       - 1) check there is $CBLOG_ROOT  (cd $CBLOG_ROOT shoud be equal to $HOME/go/src/github.com/cloud-barista/cb-log.
-It means that you can see conf folder when you type CD $CBLOG_ROOT)
+It means that you can see conf folder when you type cd $CBLOG_ROOT)
       - 2) check your shell type and .~rc file matched. (e.g: bash & .bashrc, zsh & .zshrc ...)

 # 2.	example